madelk/EmuVR/troubleshooting_known-issues.md

 * Occasionally, a new user's Retroarch will be set to mute by default (first time setup only)
 * If you have a Videos folder defined with no media type or core, you can't save
    * ![](/images/videos_unselected_error.png)

+# Not well tested issues

+These are issues that aren't well tested, and may be user specific

+* Turning on a console may result in it turning off a few seconds later.